 - The Ventura Surfrider Chapter returning to the site to lead Lawn Patrols (neighborhood walks) and garden parties to educate neighbors about going OFG and cutting the curb.

+Here's the curb cuts in action, at right!!
 We got some great press coverage.
 Kit Stolz wrote a good article about the workday for the Ventura County Star, and the Star's photographer took some nice pictures.
 John Burke, a landscape architect, wrote a cool piece for the Ventura Breeze (and worked all day at the workday!).
 Big thanks to Dan Long for his patience and persistence!